 debug parameter can be found in the

-config/app.php file.
+config/app.php file, and should be disabled in production.
 By default, the value is loaded from the

 APP_DEBUG environment variable.
 After the installation, the debug mode is enabled in the